karine-ung/PER4Mance/README.md

 - Open the "MultiLoop_mode1.mdl" file.
 This will launch the Simulink model of the TEP
 - Open "TElib.mdl".
 - Open "temexd_mod.c".
+- Highlight the files "slprj", "Icons", "audio", "app".
+Click "Add to Path" with selected folders and subfolders.
 #### The opened files don't need to be changed, they just need to be opened.
 - Go to "app" folder.
 - Open "fault_selection_App.mlapp".